Tests

 Functions

-struct bf_test_prog *bf_test_prog_get(const char *name)
+struct bf_test_prog *bf_test_prog_get(const struct bf_chain *chain)

 int bf_test_prog_new(struct bf_test_prog **prog)